Leadership Team

 Mr. Saenz has worked for PUC Schools for the past 16 years.
 He started out as an office manager for PUC Excel Charter Academy and worked at the school for five years before transferring to PUC CALS Early College High School, where he became the Operations/Project Manager.
 In July 2016, he became the Site-Based Operations Manager, supporting both the middle and high school grade levels for PUC CALS.
 In October 2018, he became the Senior Operations Manager for PUC’s Los Angeles-area schools.
 In July 2020, he became the Director of Operations, a role he proudly serves today.

-Christine Sartiaguda
+Dr. Christine Sartiaguda

 Director of Clinical Counseling